raphaelvallat/yasa/README.rst

 Tutorial
 --------

 The examples Jupyter notebooks are really what make YASA great!
-In addition to showing how to use the main functions of YASA, they also provide an extensive step-by-step description of the detection algorithms, as well as several useful code snippets to analyze and plot your data.
+In addition to showing how to use the main functions of YASA, they also provide an extensive step-by-step description of the algorithms, as well as several useful code snippets to analyze and plot your data.

 **Spindles**